mockko/jecloud/README.md

 Service hooks
 -------------

-The core of JaCloud knows nothing about the specific services like Node.js or MongoDB.
+The core of JeCloud knows nothing about the specific services like Node.js or MongoDB.
 Some common concepts are supported in the core (shards, replicas).

-Service hooks should be very easy to write, so that everyone can throw a quick class together and get his favorite service running with JaCloud.
+Service hooks should be very easy to write, so that everyone can throw a quick class together and get his favorite service running with JeCloud.

 Server state file